redbrick-ai/redbrick-blog/2023-09-25-sickle-cell-disease/2023-09-25-sickle-cell-disease.md

 ‍

-While some carriers of the genetic trait may remain free of symptoms, for others, it\'s a lifelong battle.
+While some carriers of the genetic trait may remain free of symptoms, for others, it's a lifelong battle.
 Around [300 million people worldwide](https://www.ncbi.nlm.nih.gov/books/NBK537130/) carry the sickle cell mutation, and [over 7 million suffer from the disease itself](<https://www.thelancet.com/journals/lanhae/article/PIIS2352-3026(23)00118-7/fulltext>).